What is Spear Phishing?

 - Be wary of random emails originating from high-ranking staff in your organization; C-level staff

-- Be cautious when an email includes a request for you to provide specific, personal information or asks you to click a link
+- Be cautious when an email includes a request for you to provide specific, personal information, sensitive data, or asks you to click a link

 Strong authentication methods

 The enterprise can minimize risks with strong authentication.